picasso's DA, 1907

 let's propose the following formula:

-mn are the generally accepted rules of most societies. we made a case for evolutionary moral norms since late homo erectus and homo sapiens. we could not have survived in groups without some degree of norms. this shows that mn presupposes human society.
+moral norms are the generally accepted rules of most societies. there is an historic/evolutionary argument to be made for moral norms, since late homo erectus and homo sapiens.

-mf = best consensus! + the inter-subjective notes of the matter. here is a diagram.
+moral facts = best consensus! + the inter-subjective notes of the matter.

 process of consensus: see that the info is negotiated via cause/effect inter-subjectively from the outside into consensus and from consensus into BC.
 BC's main property is that it's more reliable, more resistant to to and fro from the outside